 Many of the restrictions relate to misinformation about the pandemic on social media.
 Some governments have prohibited individuals from expressing opinions concerning the pandemic.
 The restrictions are disproportionately in Africa and Asia Pacific and surged in April 2020.

-Emergency measures are at least occasionally discriminatory in five OGP countries.
+Emergency measures are at least occasionally discriminatory in six OGP countries.

-In five OGP countries, emergency measures are implemented in a way that is occasionally discriminatory on the basis of race, color, sex, language, religion or social origin.
-As for transparency, just over half of OGP countries are publishing sex-disaggregated COVID-19 data (though this rarely extends to testing data).
-Although there is no significant difference between men and women in global infection rates, there is wide variation across countries.
+In six OGP countries, emergency measures are implemented in a way that is at least occasionally discriminatory on the basis of race, color, sex, language, religion or social origin.
+As for transparency, three quarters of OGP countries are publishing sex-disaggregated COVID-19 case and death data.
+OGP countries have steadily improved on this metric over time.
+However, as vaccines become increasingly available, few countries are publishing sex-disaggregated vaccination data.

-Judicial oversight over pandemic-related measures is limited in 9 OGP countries.
+Legislative oversight is limited in five OGP countries.

-About one in five OGP countries has restricted media freedom.
+About eight OGP countries have restricted media freedom.

-About a third of OGP countries are not regularly publishing testing data.
+About a fifth of OGP countries are not regularly publishing testing data.

-Security forces are using violence to execute emergency measures in a third of OGP countries.
+Security forces are using violence to execute emergency measures in a quarter of OGP countries.

-Security forces, including civilian police and the military, are using disproportionate physical violence against citizens to execute emergency measures in 23 OGP countries.
-African countries are overrepresented in this tally.
-Physical violence is reported often and/or has resulted in deaths of civilians in 6 OGP countries.
+Security forces, including civilian police and the military, are using disproportionate physical violence against citizens to execute emergency measures in 20 OGP countries.
+This number decreased in September 2020 but has remained largely constant since.
+Countries in the Americas are significantly overrepresented in the tally.

-15 OGP members have suspended or altered their RTI frameworks.
+16 OGP members suspended or altered their RTI frameworks in 2020.

-Although many countries are using location and app data in response to the pandemic, emergency measures in about one in five OGP countries specifically reference surveillance.
-These measures are disproportionately in European countries.
-This number has increased steadily in the past two months.
+Although many countries are using location and app data in response to the pandemic, emergency measures in about one in three OGP countries specifically reference surveillance.
+This number has increased steadily since May 2020.
 Most surveillance relates to enforcing isolation and lockdown measures – as well as contact tracing – using cell phone location data and monitoring devices.